How to get there

 Markers on the bush trails will be in pink ribbon.
 Additional arrows and other markings will be present at key intersections.
 If you travel more than 500m without seeing a marker, please take the time to retrace your steps to the last marker you saw and double check your course finding.
 Please don’t keep going down an unmarked track “because it feels right” as it’s probably not right.

 If you’re available, we’d love to have you.
 Volunteers receive a warm inner glow, a t-shirt and can enter a subsequent Glow Worm Tunnel Event without paying.
 Seriously it’s volunteers who make running events possible, and most have an enjoyable day doing it.
 Please give it your consideration.
 To check what roles are available please email us at email@example.com

 We have no more access to any weather forecasting data than the BOM.
 HERE are their recorded averages for Lithgow.

 If you wish to withdraw at any stage, you need to do so at an aid station and notify the attendants of your intention to withdraw.
 We will then do what we can to get you away from the aid station as soon as we can.
-If you do not notify staff that you have withdrawn and we assume you’re lost and start looking for you (this has happened!)- we will bill you for the time and expense incurred.
+If you do not notify staff that you have withdrawn and we assume you’re lost and start looking for you (this has happened!) – Please notify us that you have withdrawn otherwise we will bill you for the time and expense incurred.